Balancing Tails when Comparing Distributions: Comprehensive Equity Index (CEI) with Application to Bias Evaluation in Operational Face Biometrics: Experiments: Results and Interpretation

 \subsubsection{Analyzing the behavior of automatized parameters in CEI\textsuperscript{A}}

 Equations~\ref{eq:percentile_from_th} and~\ref{eq:cei_weights_auto} define the automated selection of percentiles and tail weights for CEI, respectively, based on \(N\), the number of standard deviations from the mean.
 Percentile selection generally stabilizes or maximizes effectiveness around $N=1-2$ sigmas, obtaining the $84th$ and $94th$ percentile, respectively.
-Similarly for tail weight \(w_{tail}\), \(N=2\) sigmas generally produce high tail relevance (\(w_{tail} \approx 0.71\)), although impostor distributions in cases of BI and BG benefit from \(N=3\) sigmas ($98th$ percentile).
-For simplicity in this study, we adopt \(N=3\) sigmas to calculate the automated CEI version (CEI\textsuperscript{A}). *E refers to the extreme variant, while G and I refer to the Genuine and Impostor distributions, respectively.
+Similarly, for tail weight \(w_{tail}\), \(N=2\) sigmas generally produce high tail relevance (\(w_{tail} \approx 0.71\)), although impostor distributions in cases of BI and BG benefit from \(N=3\) sigmas ($98th$ percentile).
+For simplicity in this study, we adopt \(N=3\) sigmas to calculate the automated CEI version (CEI\textsuperscript{A}).